-At Michael’s House, we offer support and understanding for LGBTQ+ individuals seeking recovery.
-We understand that different populations have different needs, and to meet those unique needs we offer integrated treatment with gender-specific programs for both men and women.
-Within those programs, there is also a specific track for lesbian, gay, bisexual and transgender individuals.
-The goal isn’t to separate – participants are still part of the larger population – but to provide a safe place to address both the external and internalized oppression that can often present barriers to an LGBTQ+ individual’s recovery from addiction and mental health issues.
+At Michael’s House, we understand that different populations have different needs and we’re proud to offer support and understanding for LGBTQ+ individuals seeking recovery.
+The goal of offering our LGBTQ+ informed services and groups isn’t to separate – participants are still part of the larger population – but to provide a safe place to address both the external and internalized oppression that can often present barriers to an LGBTQ+ individual’s recovery from addiction and mental health issues.
 Our philosophy is to approach each patient with acceptance and nonjudgment, and our integrative model is highly supportive of the LGBTQ+ community.

 Compassion and respect can go a long way in helping individuals recover from addiction.
 LGBTQ+ individuals often suffer from past trauma and negative life experiences that can complicate their road to recovery.
 By being able to process these experiences in a safe setting and surrounded by a supportive therapeutic community, LGBTQ+ individuals can rediscover themselves and find new strength in a positive life path.
 Drugs and alcohol are no longer needed to self-medicate emotional or psychological pain, and any mental health issues can be addressed and managed in a caring, comprehensive way.